 Nationality: GET fellowships are open to applicants of any nationality.

-Mobility Rule: the mobility rule of Marie Skłodowska-Curie programme applies, i.e. applicants must not have resided, or conducted their main activity (work, studies, etc.), in Spain for over 12 months in the 3 years prior to the call deadline.
+Mobility Rule: the mobility rule of Marie Skłodowska-Curie programme applies, i.e. applicants must not have resided, or conducted their main activity (work, studies, etc.), in Spain for over 12 months in the 3 years immediately prior to the date of the call deadline.
 In this regard, compulsory national service, short stays such as holidays and time spent as part of a procedure for obtaining refugee status under the Geneva Convention are not taken into account.
-Applications can be made by Spanish researchers who have spent no more than 12 months in the past 3 years working in Spain.
+Applications can be made by Spanish researchers as far as they comply with the MSCA mobility rule just described.

 In addition to this: